EMDR Therapy

 When something distressing happens, the brain sometimes struggles to process it fully.
 As a result, memories can become “frozen,” leaving lingering emotional and physical responses long after the event.
 EMDR activates the brain’s natural ability to heal by allowing these memories to be reprocessed in a new, adaptive way.

-Clients often say EMDR helps them feel grounded in a way they didn’t think was possible — less reactive, more connected, and better able to trust themselves and others.
+During EMDR, we work together to identify the core experiences that are contributing to current symptoms.
+Over time, those memories lose their emotional charge, and clients often say EMDR helps them feel grounded in a way they didn’t think was possible — less reactive, more connected, and better able to trust themselves and others.

 Start Your Healing Journey